thijssnelleman/automated-reproducibility/review_template/review_experiment.md

 The LLM ...
 [] has described the experiment (nearly) perfectly
-[] has described the experiment but is lacking information [] has stated the experiment but has introduced false information or made mistakes [] has stated the experiment but has nearly no overlap with our work [] Other.
+[] has described the experiment but is lacking information [] has described the experiment but has introduced false information or made mistakes [] has described an experiment which has nearly no overlap with that found in our work [] Other.
 If it has hallucinated, please describe below.